-Spanning almost three years from concept to conclusion, these FRRR-funded projects within our Wheatbelt South zone 18 have delivered some fantastic initiatives.
-Each of them was developed with the common goal of uniting and invigorating our local Wheatbelt communities, strengthening connections and networks, while also building capacity and resilience to better prepare for tough times such as drought.
+Spanning almost three years from concept to conclusion, the Foundation for Rural & Regional Renewal (FRRR) funded projects within the Wheatbelt South zone have delivered some fantastic initiatives.
+Each project was designed with the intention of uniting and invigorating local Wheatbelt communities, strengthening connections and networks, while also building resilience within the community.

 Project: Economic & Business Diversification